MasterJ93/ATProtoKit/API_GUIDELINES.md

 - For documentation, the maximum length of a line is also 170 characters.
 However, this _is_ a strict rule: if you need to break it down into multiple lines, then that’s fine.
 - Documentation lines should use the triple slashes (`///`) rather than the multi-block delimiter (`/** */`).
 - Everything in the project must be written in American English.
+- All methods/functions, classes, structs, enums, and properties need to display their access keywords.
+The only permitted keywords used in this project are `public`, `internal`, `private`, and `fileprivate`:
+	- `public` should be used for all API user-facing items.
+    - `internal` should be used for any items that aren’t appropriate for the API user to use alone.
+    - `fileprivate` is rare.
+This is only reserved for `ATProtoKit` extensions.
+This is so other parts of the project don’t have access to it if it should only be used for the method it’s in.
+- As said in the Swift API Design Guidelines, don't shorten the words like with the lexicon.
+All structs, methods, functions, properties, and enums must especially follow this rule.
+    - Abbreviations are fine, however.
+    ```swift
+    // Always use the full term.
+    public func getRepo() // Incorrect.

+    public func getRepository() // Correct.

+    // Abbreviations are okay.
+    pdsURL // Acceptable.

+    finalPDSURL // Acceptable.

+    repositoryCID // Acceptable.
+    ```
+- File names have some naming conventions:
+    - They must be in PascalCase and can't have their words separated.
+    - For Lexicon Models and Lexicon Methods (seen below):
+        - Files that contain a lexicon model should be based on the lexicon that it's used for.
+To be more specific, the lexicon's hostname, subdomain, and action name are combined into one.
+        Examples:
+            - BskyActorDefs.swift
+            - BskyRichTextFacet.swift
+            - AtprotoSyncSubscribeRepos.swift
+            - OzoneCommunicationDefs.swift
+        - With respect to file names, files which contain lexicon models don't use the requirement of expanding the shortened name, as they're designed to be closely aligned with the name of the namespaced identifier.
+        - Files that contain a lexicon method will be named the same as the method, albeit, in PascalCase.
+            - For admin and moderator methods, the file name must have an "-AsAdmin" suffix.
+- Folder names will be PascalCase, except for the folders inside the `Models/Lexicons` folder, where the namespace identifier's TLD and hostname are all lowercased.
+    - Any folders in the lower level and beyond continue to use PascalCase.

 ## Documentation
 ### General